Best Film for the Nikon FM3a

 - Pharmacy or Big Box Store

-So long as you’re going through a medium to high volume of film, there are a few things that can be done to cut back on your costs.
+As long as you’re using a medium to high volume of film, there are two actions that can be done to lower your costs.

-Considered one of the most widely used ways to save some money on film is to buy a roll of 100 feet of film and load it into canisters by hand.
+Among the ideal options to save some money on film is to buy a roll of 100’ of film and manually load it into canisters by hand.

-Keep in mind that you are going to be limited to rolls of black & white film.
-This is due to black and white film is easier and less expensive to process at home.
+Bear in mind that you’re only going to find rolls of black & white film.
+This is in part because black & white film is a lot easier and more cost-effective to process at home.

-You have the ability to process and scan film yourself.
-In fact, it's an intelligent method to cut costs so you can shoot more film with your Nikon FM3A.
+You have the ability to develop and scan any film yourself.
+In fact it is an excellent option to save money so you can shoot more film with your Nikon FM3a.

-Black & white film is by far the least complicated to develop.
-Temperature and development times are not as crucial to do correctly with black and white film as temperatures and time are for transparency or color negative.
+Black & white film is much easier to develop.
+Temperature and development times are not as crucial to get correct with black & white film as they are for color negative or slide film.